❖ DenormalizedTable

-Use the DenormalizedTable constraint when you have a table that was created by denormalizing a parent and child table.
-The values of the parent table have been denormalized, meaning that they are repeated for every row in the child.
+Use the **DenormalizedTable** constraint when you have a table that was created by denormalizing a parent and child table.
+This happens when you collapse a parent table into the child by repeating its values.

 from sdv.cag import DenormalizedTable